-We then explore the impact of investor sentiment on the IO-Efficiency relation by empirically testing how sentiment beta affects the relation between 13F institutional ownership and noise share, using a broad cross-section of NYSE/AMEX/NASDAQ-listed common stocks between 1980Q1 and 2022Q2.
-We start with portfolio sorting analysis.
-Stocks are sorted into 25 (5×5) portfolios based on sentiment beta (SBeta) and institutional ownership (IO) independently at quarter t - 1, and for each portfolio we report the average noise share at quarter t.
+Our first hypothesis predicts sentiment beta should attenuate the relation between institutional ownership and price efficiency (henceforth referred to as IO-Efficiency relation), as increased sensitivity to investor sentiment heightens arbitrage risk to institutional investors.
+We start our empirical tests with portfolio sorting analysis.
+Stocks are sorted into $25~(5\times5)$ portfolios based on sentiment beta (|SBeta|) and institutional ownership (IO) independently at quarter q-1, and for each portfolio, we report the average noise share at quarter q.
 First, the noise share of the high-IO portfolio is significantly lower than that of the low-IO portfolio, which echoes the findings of Boehmer and Kelley (2009) and Cao et al. (2018).
-Second and most importantly, the gap of noise share between low- and high-IO portfolios significantly attenuates when sentiment beta increases.
-We also conduct the dependent sort to better investigate the IO-Efficiency relation conditioning on sentiment beta, which gives a similar result.
+Second and most importantly, the gap of average noise share between low- and high-IO portfolios significantly attenuates as sentiment beta increases, marking a 43% reduction from 12.4% in the low- to 7.09% in the high-sentiment-beta portfolio1.
+We also conduct the dependent sorting to better investigate the IO-Efficiency relation conditioning on sentiment beta, which gives a similar result.
 Our results suggest that the efficiency-enhancing effect of institutional investors significantly attenuates for stocks with higher exposure to the investor sentiment variation.

-Next, we estimate the impact of sentiment beta on IO-Efficiency relation using Fama and MacBeth (1973) regression to address the concern that other factors drive the findings from portfolio sorting.
+Next, we estimate the impact of sentiment beta on IO-Efficiency relation using Fama and MacBeth (1973) regression to address the concern that other factors may drive the findings from portfolio sorting.
 Informational efficiency has been documented to be closely related to short interest and liquidity conditions.
 On the one hand, short-selling positions are often involved in sophisticated arbitrageurs' activities (Chen et al., 2019), and short sellers are more informed (Boehmer et al., 2010), leading to that short interest improves the informational efficiency (Boehmer & Wu, 2013).
 On the other hand, higher liquidity indicates lower trading costs, facilitating institutions' arbitrage activities Shleifer and Vishny (1997), and hence contributing to the price efficiency.
 Thus, we estimate the impact of sentiment beta on IO-Efficiency in Fama and MacBeth (1973) regression.
 Specifically, we sort stocks based on sentiment beta into 5 groups, and estimate Fama and MacBeth (1973) regression of noise share on institutional ownership, controlling for short interest and liquidity, as well as several stock characteristics.
-We show that the coefficient on institutional ownership increases nearly monotonically across groups, from -6.24 in the low-sentiment-beta group to -2.58 in the highsentiment-beta group.
+We show that the coefficient on institutional ownership increases nearly monotonically across groups, from -6.24 in the low- to -2.58 in the highsentiment-beta group.
 In addition, the difference in coefficient between the two groups, 3.74, is statistically significant at 1% level.
 This corroborates our findings in portfolio sorting analysis that sentiment beta attenuates the IO-Efficiency relation.
-In addition, our results preserve in robustness analyses by estimating in panel regression setting and using alternative price efficiency measures.
+Our results hold in panel regressions with stock and year-quarter fixed effects, which mitigate omitted variable bias by accounting for unobserved heterogeneity across stocks and time periods, reinforcing the baseline findings.
+They also remain robust to alternative price efficiency measures and institutional ownership specifications.